DistributedCollective/zero/README.md

 Please read this Disclaimer carefully before accessing, interacting with, or using the Zero Protocol software, consisting of the Zero Protocol technology stack (in particular its smart contracts) as well as any other Zero technology such as e.g., the launch kit for frontend operators (together the “Zero Protocol Software”).

 While Sovryn developed the Zero Protocol Software, the Zero Protocol Software runs in a fully decentralized and autonomous manner on the RSK network.
-Sovryn is not involved in the operation of the Zero Protocol Software nor has it any control over transactions made using its smart contracts.
-Further, Sovryn does neither enter into any relationship with users of the Zero Protocol Software and/or frontend operators, nor does it operate an own frontend.
 Any and all functionalities of the Zero Protocol Software, including ZUSD, are of purely technical nature and there is no claim towards any private individual or legal entity in this regard.

 SOVRYN IS NOT LIABLE TO ANY USER FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE, IN CONNECTION WITH THE USE OR INABILITY TO USE THE ZERO PROTOCOL SOFTWARE (INCLUDING BUT NOT LIMITED TO LOSS OF RBTC, ZUSD, OR SOV, NON-ALLOCATION OF TECHNICAL FEES TO SOV HOLDERS, LOSS OF DATA, BUSINESS INTERRUPTION, DATA BEING RENDERED INACCURATE OR OTHER LOSSES SUSTAINED BY A USER OR THIRD PARTIES AS A RESULT OF THE ZERO PROTOCOL SOFTWARE AND/OR ANY ACTIVITY OF A FRONTEND OPERATOR OR A FAILURE OF THE ZERO PROTOCOL SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE).

 The Zero Protocol Software has been developed and published under the GNU GPL v3 open-source license, which forms an integral part of this disclaimer.

 THE ZERO PROTOCOL SOFTWARE HAS BEEN PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-THE ZERO PROTOCOL SOFTWARE IS HIGHLY EXPERIMENTAL AND ANY REAL RBTC AND/OR ZUSD AND/OR SOV SENT, STAKED OR DEPOSITED TO THE ZERO PROTOCOL SOFTWARE ARE AT RISK OF BEING LOST INDEFINITELY, WITHOUT ANY KIND OF CONSIDERATION.
+THE ZERO PROTOCOL SOFTWARE IS HIGHLY EXPERIMENTAL AND ANY REAL RBTC AND/OR ZUSD AND/OR SOV SENT, STAKED, OR DEPOSITED TO THE ZERO PROTOCOL SOFTWARE ARE AT RISK OF BEING LOST INDEFINITELY, WITHOUT ANY KIND OF CONSIDERATION.

 There are no official frontend operators, and the use of any frontend is made by users at their own risk.
 To assess the trustworthiness of a frontend operator lies in the sole responsibility of the users and must be made carefully.

 User is solely responsible for complying with applicable law when interacting (in particular, when using RBTC, ZUSD, SOV, or other Token) with the Zero Protocol Software whatsoever.